adeck/music/README.md

 ## Copyright?

-I own the copyright for all the music, here, with the exception of the `example` piece.
+I own the copyright for all the music here.
 If you want to use any of it in something, ask my permission, first.

 [vextab]: http://www.vexflow.com/vextab/